crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 and other folks to Indianapolis to participate in a mock selection committee meeting and report the details of the sausage factory to the masses.

-The NCAA tried to unveil the curtain a bit with the [early release of a top 16 seed list and "bracket"](http://www.ncaa.com/news/basketball-men/bracket-beat/2017-02-11/march-madness-top-16-seeds-revealed-first-ever-season), but despite their best efforts (and pretty thorough description of the
+The NCAA tried to pull back the curtain a bit with the [early release of a top 16 seed list and "bracket"](http://www.ncaa.com/news/basketball-men/bracket-beat/2017-02-11/march-madness-top-16-seeds-revealed-first-ever-season), but despite their best efforts (and pretty thorough description of the
 [process](http://i.turner.ncaa.com/sites/default/files/images/2017/02/03/2016-17_principles_and_procedures.pdf) there is still much public confusion about the process.
 Yes, they leave some parts of the procedure open to interpretation